juniorgasparotto/GraphExpression/README.md

 * `filter`: Does not return items when the filter return negative but continues searching until the last brother or first (depends on the `direction` parameter).
 The research uses the delegate `EntityItemFilterDelegate2` , that is, we have the depth information of the item to use in the search.
 * `stop`: Determines when the navigation must stop, otherwise the navigation should go until the last brother or first (depends on the `direction` parameter).
 * `direction`: This parameter determines in which direction navigation should go:
-  * `Start`: Determines which navigation should start on the first sibling to the left of the item references and go until the last sibling to the right.
+  * `Start`: Determines which navigation should start on the first brother positioned to the left of the reference item and go to the last brother to the right.
-  * `Next`: Determines which navigation should start on the next item and follow until the last sibling to the right.
+  * `Next`: Determines which navigation should start next brother positioned to the right of the item and go to the last brother to the right.
-  * `Previous`: Determines which navigation should start in the previous item and follow until the first brother left.
+  * `Previous`: Determines which navigation should start next brother positioned to the left of the reference item and go to the first brother left.
-* `positionStart`: Determines the start position that the search should start.
+* `positionStart`: Determines the initial position that the search should start.
-  * When the direction is equal to `Start` , the position `1` will be the first sibling to the left of the item references.
+  * When the direction is equal to `Start` , the position `1` will be the first sibling to the left of the reference item.
-  * When the direction is equal to `Next` , the position `1` will be the next sibling to the right of the item references.
+  * When the direction is equal to `Next` , the position `1` will be the next sibling to the right of the item reference.
-  * When the direction is equal to `Previous` , the position `1` will be the next sibling to the left of the item references.
+  * When the direction is equal to `Previous` , the position `1` will be the next sibling to the left of the reference item.
 * `positionEnd`: Determines the end position that the search should stop.

 In this example we will return the item whose brothers value is equal `C` in all directions.